techpmsap/S4HC_Powerweek_2018/Prerequisites/Prerequisites.md

 ### <a name="check-eclipse-maven"></a>Check if Eclipse/Maven is installed and Java set-up is done correctly
-Check if eclipse/Maven is installed and Java set-up is done correctly.
 Building successfully a Maven-based Java project in your Eclipse is a prerequisite.
-Now you are ready to test if can build and run a Java Web application project with Maven in your Eclipse IDE.
-For this test we prepared a Maven-based HelloWorld Java project as follows.
+You are ready to test if you can build and run a Java Web application project with Maven in your Eclipse IDE.
+For this test we prepared a Maven-based HelloWorld Java project you can import and run.

-1. Download the archive file [helloworld.zip](https://sap.github.io/cloud-s4ext/week-1/unit-5/imports/java/helloworld.zip?raw=true).
+1. Download the archive file [helloworld.zip](files/helloworld.zip?raw=true).

 1. Extract the *helloworld.zip* archive to a directory of your choice

-1. From the Eclipse menu, choose **File->Import…** to open the Import wizard
+1. From the Eclipse menu, choose **File -> Import…** to open the Import wizard
 	![](images/20.png)

 1. Choose **Maven->Existing Maven Projects** and click **Next**
 	![](images/21.png)

 1. In the Import Maven Projects dialog:
 	- Click **Browse** and select the helloworld directory where you have extracted the *helloworld.zip*
 	- The *helloworld/pom.xml* will be listed in the Projects section